playgroundIT/HTB-Machine-TIL/Active.md

 # Download a single file
 get Groups.xml

-# Advanced: Targeted Recursive Downloading (e.g., pulling all XMLs)
+# Advanced: Targeted Recursive Downloading (e.g., pulling all XMLs, and check cpassword)
 lcd /home/kali/loot  # Change LOCAL directory where files will be saved mask "*.xml"         # Only look for .xml files recurse ON           # Turn on recursive searching